gsoft-inc/dynamite/README.md

             builder.RegisterType<MySubWebSpecificCache>().As<ISubWebSpecificCache().InstancePerWeb();

             //
-            // Example of how to implement 1-OBJECT-INSTANCE-PER-HTTP-REQUEST behavior.
+            // Example of how to implement ONE-OBJECT-INSTANCE-PER-HTTP-REQUEST behavior.
             // Objects injected through an .IntancePerRequest configuration can depend on instances
             // from the current parent SPWeb (.InstancePerWeb) and SPSite (.InstancePerSite) scopes.
             //